Sir Harry Smith, 1st Baronet: Return to South Africa

 In 1847 he returned to South Africa as Governor of Cape Colony and high commissioner, with the local rank of Lieutenant-General, to grapple with the difficulties he had foreseen eleven years before.
 Issues he faced ranged from domestic problems within the colony, such as the Convict Crisis of 1849, as well as external threats such as instability on the Cape's eastern frontier.

 He took command of an expedition to deal with the disaffected Boers in the Orange River Sovereignty, and fought the Battle of Boomplaats on 29 August 1848.

-It has been asserted that "the half-mad Smith's" seizure of the entire region of "British Kaffraria" in 1848 was launched and carried out "entirely on his own initiative."
-Piers Brendon described "Smith, placing his foot on the neck of the Xhosan chief and proclaiming, 'I am your Paramount Chief, and the Kaffirs are my dogs!'"
+It has been claimed that "the half-mad Smith's" establishment of British Kaffraria through annexation in 1848 was launched and carried out "entirely on his own initiative."
+During the annexation, Smith placed his foot on the neck of a Xhosa chief and proclaimed "I am your Paramount Chief, and the Kaffirs are my dogs!"
+To emphasis his point, he ordered a wagon packed with explosives to be blown up in front of 2,000 Xhosa.

-In December 1850 war broke out with the Xhosa and some of the Khoikhoi; Sir Harry Smith was insufficiently supplied with troops from England; and though his conduct of the operations was warmly approved by the Duke of Wellington and other military authorities, Earl Grey, in a dispatch never submitted to the queen, recalled him in 1852 before the Xhosa and Khoikhoi had been completely subdued.
+In December 1850 war broke out with the Xhosa and some of the Khoikhoi; Smith was insufficiently supplied with troops from England; and though his conduct of the operations was warmly approved by the Duke of Wellington and other military authorities, Earl Grey, in a dispatch never submitted to the queen, recalled him in 1852 before the Xhosa and Khoikhoi had been completely subdued.
 He protested strongly against the abandonment of the Orange River Sovereignty to the Boers, which was carried out two years after his departure, and he actively furthered the granting of responsible government to Cape Colony.

 His wife Juana gave her name to Ladysmith in KwaZulu-Natal as well as Ladismith in the Western Cape province.
 Harrismith in the Free State was named after Smith himself (two other towns, Aliwal North in the Eastern Cape and Smithfield in the Free State, also mark Smith's connection with South Africa).
 Impressed by the showing of the Cape Mounted Riflemen under his command, Smith created Sir Harry Smith's Medal for Gallantry in recognition of their conduct.